Sri-dhar/CPI-Calculator/README.md

 ## Usage

 1. After running the project, a window will appear with the GUI.
+2. Enter the required data to calculate your Grade.
-2. Use the menu to change the scale, show/hide the action bar, reset inputs, or quit the application.
+3. Use the menu to change the scale, show/hide the action bar, reset inputs, or quit the application.

 ## Contributing